LLNL/SW4CK/README.md

 Code of Conduct
 ------------------------
-Please note that Spack has a
+Please note that SW4CK has a
 [**Code of Conduct**](.github/CODE_OF_CONDUCT.md).
-By participating in the Spack community, you agree to abide by its rules.
+By participating in the SW4CK community, you agree to abide by its rules.

 Authors